-In summary, our contributions are: (1) We propose the first realtime system for monocular human performance capture.
-In order to achieve real-time performance, we not only made specific algorithmic design choices, but also contribute several new algorithmic ideas, e.g., the adaptive material based regularization and the displacement warping to guarantee high quality results under a tight real-time constraint.
-(2) We also show how to efficiently implement these design decisions by combining the compute power of two GPUs and the CPU in a pipelined architecture and how dense and sparse linear systems of equations can be efficiently optimized on the GPU.
-(3) To evaluate our approach on a wide range of data, we show high quality results on an extensive new dataset of more than 20 minutes of video footage captured in 11 scenarios, which contain different types of loose apparel and challenging motions.
+In summary, our contributions are the following.
+First, we propose the first real-time system for monocular human performance capture.
+To achieve real-time performance, we not only made specific algorithmic design choices but also contributed several new ACM Transactions on Graphics, Vol. 38, No. 2, Article 14.
+Publication date: March 2019. algorithmic ideas, e.g., the adaptive material-based regularization and the displacement warping to guarantee high quality results under a tight real-time constraint.
+Second, we also show how to efficiently implement these design decisions by combining the compute power of two GPUs and the CPU in a pipelined architecture and how dense and sparse linear systems of equations can be efficiently optimized on the GPU.
+Third, to evaluate our approach on a wide range of data, we show high-quality results on an extensive new dataset of more than 20 minutes of video footage captured in 11 scenarios, which contain different types of loose apparel and challenging motions.